 Study Area

-The study was conducted in the sub-tropical belt of the Jammu region in Jammu and Kashmir with covering Jammu and Kathua districts.
+The study was conducted in the sub-tropical belt of the Jammu region in Jammu and Kashmir covering Jammu and Kathua districts.
 These districts were selected purposively as they represent a relatively larger share of fodder cultivation within the subtropical zone.
-Within Jammu district, two subdivisions namely Dansal (rainfed) and Ranbir Singh Pura (irrigated) were chosen to capture variation in production conditions.
-From these, Kishanpur Mawal and Chak Hassal zones were selected through random sampling.
+Within Jammu district, two subdivisions namely Dansal (rainfed) and Ranbir Singh Pura (irrigated) were selected to capture variation in production conditions.
+From these, Kishanpur Mawal and Chak Hassal zones were selected randomly.
 In Kathua district, Dayalachack sub-division was purposively selected due to its sub-tropical agro-climatic characteristics, whereas other sub-divisions such as Basohli and Billawar exhibit mixed topography (DoAP&FW, 2021).
 Within Dayalachack, Marheen (irrigated) and Palli (unirrigated) zones were selected.
 In total, four zones across the two districts constituted the study area.

 Research Design and Sampling Procedure